Hearthware Gourmet Coffee Roaster

 Differences

-The Gourmet roasts slightly faster than the Precision and it is a bit louder.
-If you need a quiet roaster, then this is NOT the roaster for you.
+The Gourmet roasts slightly faster than the Precision but is a bit louder.
+If you need a quiet roaster, this is NOT the one for you.
 The Gourmet has a manual dial to initiate roasting and the cooling cycle.

 The Gourmet Dial